 LO 3,4 BT: C Difficulty: M TIME: 10 min.
 AACSB: None CPA: cpa-t001 CM: Reporting

-North West presents the following five financial statements: Statement of Earnings (which we call statement of income in the chapter), Statement of Comprehensive Income, Balance Sheet (which we call statement of financial position), Statement of Changes in Shareholders’ Equity (which we call statement of changes in equity), and Statement of Cash Flows.
+North West presents the following five financial statements: Consolidated Statement of Earnings (which we call statement of income in the chapter), Consolidated Statement of Comprehensive Income, Consolidated Balance Sheet (which we call statement of financial position), Consolidated Statement of Changes in Shareholders’ Equity (which we call statement of changes in equity), and Consolidated Statement of Cash Flows.

 All the above financial statements, except the Statement of Comprehensive Income, were discussed in this chapter.